 Teachers participating in the program must be current K–12 educators and members of the American Association of Chemistry Teachers (AACT).

 - Coaches and teachers must reside in the United States.

-- A current teacher may not serve as a coach for another teacher.
+- A current K-12 teacher or administrator may not serve as a coach for another teacher.

 - Undergraduate students are not eligible to be coaches.